NickyDaB/RND/.github/ISSUE_TEMPLATE/tutorial.md

 ---
 name: Tutorial
-about: Pose a tutorial to be written for a topic.
+about: Request a tutorial to be written for a topic.

 ---

 # Goal: